 Scope note: This class comprises the action of making categorical hypotheses based on inference rules and theories; By categorical hypotheses we mean assumptions about the kinds of interactions and related kinds of structures of a domain that have the character of “laws” of nature or human behavior, be it necessary or probabilistic.
 Categorical hypotheses are developed by “induction” from finite numbers of observation and the absence of observations of particular kinds.
 As such, categorical hypotheses are always subject to falsification by new evidence.
 Instances of S8 Categorical Hypothesis Building include making and questioning categorical hypotheses.

+Examples:

+My hypothesis that “80 percent of the (all) ceramics excavated from X Site are of earthen ware”

 In First Order Logic: